- How does something move when it’s falling through the air?

 We can now begin to describe the ball’s motion more accurately.
 We know that it is initially moving upwards, so we can say it has some initial velocity.
 It then slows down more and more, until it eventually starts to fall down again.
 It so happens that this second part, when the ball moves downwards, looks just like what happened when we simply dropped the ball from our hands, and we know that that is a case of downward acceleration.
 But what about when the ball is moving upwards?
 And what happens in that moment between its upwards and downwards motion — does the ball stop moving?
 Stop accelerating?

 To answer these questions, let’s imagine that the ball has its own little speedometer.
-As we said, the ball is initially moving upwards, so the speedometer starts out pointing at some number — say, 40 km/h1.
+As we said, the ball is initially moving upwards, so the speedometer starts out pointing at some number — say, 40 km/h[1.
+Please note that this is much faster than you should throw your ball, unless you’re outdoors and well away from any car windows, small animals, or other people.].
 As the ball moves upwards, it slows down — the speedometer needle starts to fall.
 As I just said, this is a case of constant acceleration, so the needle moves at a constant rate.
 Picture that needle as it falls past 30 km/h, then 20, then 10…

 But our tossed ball doesn’t come to a nice, easy stop at the top of its trajectory.
 Because it’s under the influence of gravity, it’s must be constantly accelerating (this sentence might be more believable to you once you’ve read the next chapter on forces).
 The ball’s speedometer needle moves steadily down to zero and doesn’t stop.
 So what’s beyond zero?
 Well, negative numbers.
 And in physics, negative numbers imply an opposite direction.